10 Fool-Proof Ways to Stand Out in a Grad School Interview

 Admission to higher education, such as a master’s or doctor’s degree, will require rigorous and long research and studying hours.
 Admission advisers look for individuals who are committed to their craft while upholding the values of the school.

 As expected with graduate programs, professors expect you to do more digging and less memorizing.
-A noteworthy quality of dedicated candidates understands the provided information with less rote learning.
+A noteworthy quality of dedicated candidates understand the provided information with less rote learning.
 You are expected to interpret, do your research, and synthesize all this information with little to no supervision from your advisors.

 Potential candidates need to exhibit high discipline in their schedules and workload.
 Whether you’re a kinetic, visual, or auditory learner, it all boils down to how you manage your time.
 Admissions officers might also look into how you divide your time, especially if you’re taking a job or internship in between.